cmaloney/dcos-docs/_pages/usage/services/cassandra.md

     --azure_key=<key>
 ```

-In order to restore from Azure, you need to specify the "azure://" protocol for the external location along with setting the Azure flags for Azure storage account and a secret key.
+To restore from Azure, you must specify the "azure://" protocol for the external location along with setting the Azure flags for Azure storage account and a secret key.

 Check the status of the restore: